SanjidHossain/FoodLens.ai/README.md

 While 4834 data was working well for Restrictive Ingredient classification, it was different for Origin classification as in most cases origins tend to be single-label, so more data was necessary for better results and to increase the data size NLTK tool was used for text augmentation and the data was increased to more than `21,000` where each of the class had at least `600` data.
 <br/>

-All the Data for all three of the model has been linked and stored in the `Data` directory
+All the Data for all three of the models has been linked and stored in the `Data` directory

 <a id="point2"></a>